 Treatment of Insufficiency Fracture of the Knee

 If this condition is picked up early, pain-relieving medications (paracetamol or codeine) and rest from weight-bearing activity improve symptoms quickly.
 Generally, we suggest protected weight-bearing with or without crutches for about six weeks, followed by a further six weeks of weight-bearing rest.
-In the second phase, we recommend hamstring and quadriceps exercises, initially non-weight-bearing on machines (knee extensions, knee curls, side-lying hip abduction), followed by weight-bearing weight training, including Yoga and Pilates.
+In the second phase, we recommend lower-limb strengthening exercises, initially non-weight-bearing on machines (knee extensions, knee curls, side-lying hip abduction), followed by weight-bearing resistance training, including Yoga and Pilates.

 Usually, we repeat the MRI scan in 2-3 months to ensure the bone oedema is settling.

 Other treatments are a little more controversial.
 Hyaluronic acid or PRP injections have been tried to reduce pain and improve healing with mixed results.
-Intravenous and oral bisphosphonates show promising results in small studies, but we don’t know whether one is better.
+Intravenous and oral bisphosphonates show promising results in small studies, but we don’t know whether they work.
 A recent review questioned the role of bisphosphonates in this condition.
 Also, bisphosphonates have side effects such as stomach ulcers, jaw necrosis and atypical femoral shaft fractures and have not been recommended by the FDA for this condition.

 Insufficiency fracture of knee and surgery